Prabhakar Raghavan: Awards and honors

 Prabhakar is a member of the National Academy of Engineering and a Fellow of both the Association for Computing Machinery and the Institute of Electrical and Electronics Engineers (IEEE).
 From 2003 to 2009, Prabhakar was the editor-in-chief of Journal of the ACM.

 In 1986, Prabhakar received the Machtey Award for Best Student Paper.
 In 2000, he was named a fellow of the IEEE; received the Best Paper Award at the ACM Symposium on Principles of Database Systems; and received the Best Paper Award at the Ninth International World Wide Web Conference (WWW9).
 In 2002, Prabhakar was named a fellow of the ACM.
 He received the 2006 Distinguished Alumnus Award, UC Berkeley Division of Computer Science.
 In 2008, Prabhakar was made a member of the National Academy of Engineering, and in 2009, he was awarded a Laurea honoris causa from the University of Bologna.
 In 2012, he was named a Distinguished Alumnus by the IIT Madras.
 In 2017, Prabhakar and co-authors received the Seoul test of time award for their 2000 paper "Graph Structure in the Web" at the WWW conference.

-Criticism

-In April of 2024, the blogger Ed Zitron wrote a piece detailing how Raghavan was responsible for a massive decline in quality at Google following his takeover of Google Search and subsequent focus on ad revenue in the prioritization of search results.